AmaniEzz/SOLID-principles-Python/README.md

 # SOLID-principles-Python
-A guide to understanding SOLID principles with examples using Python.
+A brief guide to understanding SOLID principles with examples using Python.

 # Defining the SOLID principles